-Plaintiffs in all four states also share common questions of fact surrounding their ability to demonstrate injury from defendants' alleged illegal conduct.
+IPPs in all four states also share common questions of fact surrounding their ability to demonstrate injury from defendants' alleged illegal conduct.
 To recover, IPPs in all four states must be able to demonstrate injury.
 See Somers v.
 Apple, Inc., 258 F.R.D.
 354, 358 (N.D.
 Cal.
-2009) (recovery in indirect purchaser case under California law requires that indirect purchasers demonstrate (1) that direct purchasers paid an overcharge and (2) that direct purchasers passed on overcharges to plaintiffs); Johnson v.
-Arizona Hosp. & Healthcare Ass'n, CV07-1292, 2009 WL 5031334 (D. Ariz.
-July 14, 2009) (violation, impact, and damages essential elements of antitrust claim under Arizona law); Noveshen v.
-Bridgewater Associates, LP, No. 13-61535-CIV, 2014 WL 4682709, at 8 (S.D.
+2009) (holding that recovery in indirect purchaser case under California law requires that indirect purchasers demonstrate (1) that direct purchasers paid an overcharge and (2) that direct purchasers passed on overcharges to plaintiffs); Johnson v.
+Ariz.
+Hosp. & Healthcare Ass'n, CV07-1292, 2009 WL 5031334 (D. Ariz.
+July 14, 2009) (explaining that violation, impact, and damages are essential elements of antitrust claim under Arizona law); Noveshen v.
+Bridgewater Assocs., LP, No. 13-61535-CIV, 2014 WL 4682709, at 8 (S.D.
 Fla.
-2014) (deceptive act or unfair practice, causation, and actual damages essential elements of FDUPTA claims); Plubell v.
+2014) (listing deceptive act or unfair practice, causation, and actual damages as essential elements of FDUPTA claims); Plubell v.
 Merck & Co., 289 S.W.3d 707, 714 (Mo.
 Ct.
 App.
 2009) ("[A] civil action under the MMPA requires that the litigant 'suffers an ascertainable loss of money or property, real or personal, as a result of [an unlawful practice].'" (citing Mo.
 Ann.
 Stat. § 407.025)).

 To satisfy 23(b)(3), plaintiffs almost certainly must be able to establish injury using common proof.
-See State of Ala. v.
-Blue

-Bird Body Co., Inc., 573 F.2d 309, 324 (5th Cir.
-1978) ("[I]f generalized proof of impact is in fact improper, then the district court must carefully consider whether this requirement of individual proof does not defeat the class certification on either predominance or manageability grounds.")
-When indirect purchaser plaintiffs cannot demonstrate impact through common proof, the problem of individualized proof can threaten to overwhelm predominance.
-See, e.g., Somers v.
-Apple, Inc., 258 F.R.D.
-354 (N.D.
+See Ala. v.
+Blue Bird Body Co., Inc., 573 F.2d 309, 324 (5th Cir.
+1978) ("[I]f generalized proof of impact is in fact improper, then the district court must carefully consider whether this requirement of individual proof does not defeat the class certification on either predominance or manageability grounds.").
+When indirect purchaser plaintiffs cannot demonstrate impact through common proof, the problem of individualized proof can threaten to overwhelm See, e.g., Somers, 258 F.R.D. at 361 (denying predominance. certification because indirect purchaser failed to establish a reliable method for proving common impact because purchaser's expert proffered no specific economic model, and his testimony did not show how his method would address the problem of an overcharge pass-through from re-sellers to members of the putative class); In re Flash Memory Antitrust Litig., No. C 07-0086, 2010 WL 2332081, at 10, 19 (N.D.
 Cal.
-2009) (certification denied when indirect purchaser failed to establish a reliable method for proving common impact because purchaser's expert proffered no specific economic model, and his testimony did not show how his method would address the problem of an overcharge pass-through from re-sellers to members of the putative class); In re Flash Memory Antitrust Litig., No. C 07-0086, 2010 WL 2332081 (N.D.
-Cal.
-2010) (indirect purchaser class not certified because they could not show antitrust impact, specifically pass-through, by common evidence).
+2010) (denying certification because proposed indirect purchaser class could not show antitrust impact, specifically pass-through, by common evidence).
 Because this certification is for settlement purposes only, the Court need not consider whether individualized showings of proof of impact would cause problems for manageability, see Amchem, 521 U.S. at 620, but it must still examine whether the need for individualized proof of impact would overwhelm predominance.

-Here, class members have articulated a single theory of injury: defendants' alleged anticompetitive conduct led to uniformly inflated Pool Product prices, and this overcharge was passed through from direct purchasers to indirect purchasers of Pool Products.
+Here, Class Members have articulated a single theory of injury: defendants' alleged anticompetitive conduct led to uniformly inflated Pool Product prices, and this overcharge was passed through from direct purchasers to indirect purchasers of Pool Products.
 IPPs rely on DPPs' expert to establish the uniform overcharge to direct purchasers.
 According to DPPs' expert, a uniform overcharge can be demonstrated for a nationwide class of direct purchasers using common evidence and regression analysis.
-IPPs' economic expert asserts that under the circumstances presented here, accepted economic theory predicts that the Pool Product overcharge would be fully passed on to indirect purchasers over the long run.35 He further asserts that the evidence is consistent with the Pool Products overcharge being fully passed on by 2008, the start of the proposed class period.36 The assertions of plaintiffs' experts are unchallenged on this record.
-Plaintiffs have put forth a plausible method for proving injury utilizing a method common to the class.
+IPPs' economic expert asserts that under the circumstances presented here, accepted economic theory predicts that the Pool Product overcharge would be fully passed on to indirect purchasers over the long run.57 He further asserts that the evidence is consistent with the Pool Products overcharge being fully passed on by 2008, the start of the proposed class period.58 Plaintiffs have put forth a plausible method for proving injury utilizing a method common to the class.